 Fort Worth Star-Telegram, July 31, 1918

 There was a sizable number of Black soldiers at Camp Bowie in Fort Worth, and many of the reports from Fort Worth on the training of the “negro troops” are hard to read.
 I don’t think of myself as naive, but the blatant racism that was absolutely everywhere in the mainstream press at the time is stunning.
 Even when attempting to be complimentary, you see things like this:

 If you imagine that the fact that these recruits are negroes made any difference to the white soldiers in camp you are mistaken, for the white soldiers cheered and threw up their hats as truck after truck of negroes passed by, and the darkies shouted back lustily. […]

 “I’se glad I got heah at last,” said a big negro as he lined up for classification.
 “I won’t have to pick no mo’ cotton, no sah; all I’se have to do is to parade in a nice new uniform an’ get three meals an’ a nice new gun….”
 (Fort Worth Star-Telegram, Sept.
 25, 1918)

-Top photo by John J. Johnson, from the National Archives is titled “Negro recuits [sic] having a turkey dinner just before leaving for a training camp, Dallas, Texas”; it can be accessed here.
+Top photo by John J. Johnson, from the National Archives is titled “Negro recuits [sic] having a turkey dinner just before leaving for a training camp.
+Dallas, Texas”; it can be accessed on the National Archives site here.
+An annotated version of this same photo appears under the title “Colored Troops — Negro recruits having a turkey dinner just before leaving for a training camp.
+Dallas, Texas” is here.
 (If anyone has additional info on the details of this photo, I’d love to know.)